sasozivanovic/memoize/README.md

   to define a context, which can contain values of counters, definitions of macros etc., and reexternalize if that context changes.

-* General memoization.
-At the moment, only externalization works, and even that is limited to externalizing a single picture per a piece of memoized code.
+* (Some kind of) support for TikZ pictures using `remember picture`.

 * Named memos (as in TikZ, see manual section 53.4.2).

 * Support for further TeX engines, in particular LuaTeX.
 At the moment, the package supports PdfTeX and XeTeX.

-* Customizable workflow.
-If `memomanager split` An option to remove memo pages from the \jobname.pdf after splitting --- no recompilation of the main document, but no hyperlinks either. (\pdfdraftmode and \pdflastximagepages will be useful here.)  option to run memomanager" from the compilation
+* General memoization.
+At the moment, only externalization works, and even that is limited to externalizing a single picture per a piece of memoized code.

+* More flexibility in the workflow.

 * Customizable verbosity level.